 Fitting floor tiles

-Installing tiles is a job that even beginners to DIY can tackle.
-Simply start by finding the centre of the room and laying out the first four tiles with spacers around that point.
+Tiling a floor is a job that even beginners to DIY can tackle.
+Simply start by finding the center of the room and laying out the first four tiles with spacers around that point.
 Then, lay out a few more tiles in each direction to ensure you don’t end up with any awkward, thin slivers of tile at the edges of the room.
 This done, you can apply adhesive in small sections to keep it from drying out.

 The difficulty comes in the cutting, with some materials trickier to tackle than others: porcelain is harder to cut than ceramic, and natural stone, in particular thicker tiles, is more heavy-going than porcelain.
 So it’s important to invest in tile cutting tools appropriate to the material.
 And, if you’ve chosen expensive tiles, we’d recommend you call in a professional.